NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 # GDSII Import
 ---

 This tutorial demonstrates how to set up a simulation based on importing a [GDSII](https://en.wikipedia.org/wiki/GDSII) file.
 The example involves a silicon directional coupler.
-These devices are used as components in [photonic integrated circuits](https://en.wikipedia.org/wiki/Photonic_integrated_circuit) to split and/or combine an input signal.
+These devices are used in [photonic integrated circuits](https://en.wikipedia.org/wiki/Photonic_integrated_circuit) to split and/or combine an input signal.
 For more information on directional couplers, see Section 4.1 of [Silicon Photonics Design](https://www.amazon.com/Silicon-Photonics-Design-Devices-Systems/dp/1107085454) by Chrostowski and Hochberg.

 ---
 ## GDSII File
 ---

-The directional coupler geometry we will investigate is described by the GDSII file [`coupler.gds`](https://github.com/stevengj/meep/blob/master/python/examples/examples/coupler.gds).
-A snapshot of this file viewed using the free and open-source tool [KLayout](https://www.klayout.de/) is shown below.
+The directional coupler geometry we will investigate is described by the GDSII file [`coupler.gds`](https://github.com/stevengj/meep/blob/master/python/examples/coupler.gds).
+A snapshot of this file viewed using [KLayout](https://www.klayout.de/) is shown below.
 The figure labels have been added in post processing.
-The design consists of two identical waveguides which are adiabatically tapered to be in close proximity such that their modes couple evanescently.
+The design consists of two identical strip waveguides which are positioned close together via an adiabatic taper such that their modes couple evanescently.
 An input pulse from Port 1 is split in two and exits through Ports 3 and 4.
 The design objective is to find the separation distance (`d`) which maximizes power in Port 4 at a wavelength of 1.55 μm.
-More generally, though not used in this example, it is possible to have two additional degrees of freedom: (1) the length of the straight waveguide section where the two waveguides are closest and (2) the length of the tapered section (the taper profile is described by a hyperbolic tangent (tanh) function).
+More generally, though not included in this example, it is possible to have two additional degrees of freedom: (1) the length of the straight waveguide section where the two waveguides are coupled and (2) the length of the tapered section (the taper profile is described by a hyperbolic tangent (tanh) function).

 <center>
 ![](../images/klayout_schematic.png)